anchalwalia/BookStore/AnchalsBookStore/README.txt

          or 4.6 so again downloaded the file in 4.6 version and repeat the step and now it works.
 2:40am : Taking a break for 30 minutes and after that i will start again.
 3:10am : Back after the break.
+3:18am : Added all three projects to application.